Exove/vvv-timber-site-template/README.md

 The project boilerplate can be used for creation of multiple WP sites within one VVV VM.

+## Why use this boilerplate?

+- It makes it easier to start new sites on the same VVV install;
+- it makes `composer.json` plugin installation effortless and includes a couple of plugin dependencies that are useful for common theme development;
+- it structures the project conveniently so that all the stuff related to one project would end up in the same place;
+- all the unrelated files get ignored by default ([you define what is whitelisted](https://salferrarello.com/wordpress-gitignore/)).
+So no logs or db files checked out accidentally;
+- by default it allows using a boilerplate theme optimised for modern, highly automated, component-enabled, DRY development.

 ## Installation

 The boilerplate uses [VVV2](https://varyingvagrantvagrants.org) for local installation.